 final Thoughts on Being a Nomadic Photographer

 It is my belief that road travel is still a great way to photograph this country but maybe not full time.
-Also, in the future, I will incorporate the things I would do differently into future travel plans.

 Speaking of things I would do differently, I would also travel in a different type of camper.
 Although the Lance travel trailer was a good camper, it was not made for full time travel nor did it meet some of my photography needs.